Affe130/YoutubeDownloaderDiscordBot/README.md

 ## To Install
 To install do the following:
 * Clone the repository
-* Compile with Visual Studio, and it should be ready to go
+* Compile with Visual Studio
-* Modify [*config.json*](config.json) with your bot token and other settings
+* Move the executable to a folder and run it, this will create a file named _config.json_
-  * Move this file to the same folder as your executable
+* Modify _config.json_ with your bot token and other settings

 ## Contributors
 * Affe130